 7. Allocate funds among areas that are productive and aligned with the business’s growth drivers.

 Let’s look at Oracle’s IBPX (Integrated Business Planning and Execution) for Manufacturing solution as an example.
-Key components include:
+Key features include:

 • Top-down and bottom-up, driver-based planning and forecasting